Chirag-ahir/SFC-Preparation/README.md

 - Event Monitoring: Provides visibility into user actions through event logs.<br>
 - Field Audit Trail: Extends data retention for audit purposes.<br>
 - Platform Encryption: Offers advanced encryption options for data at rest.<br>
 You need to purchase a separate license to use this.

+What is the difference between login hours and business hours?<br>
+Login Hours restrict when users can log in to Salesforce (set at the profile level), while Business Hours define organizational working hours for time-based processes and calculations.

 ====================================SFMC=====================================<br>